 Just a few steps from the beach, Hastings Street in Noosa is packed with trendy restaurants and fashion boutiques.
 The dining scene here is excellent, ranging from casual eateries to restaurants helmed by celebrity chefs.
 For something casual try the beach shack vibe at Betty's Burgers, which sees queues spilling out the door.
-In the evening enjoy the drama of the open kitchen at Wood Fire Grill, or try the ever-popular Wasabi for fine waterfront dining.
+In the evening enjoy the ever-popular Bistro C for fine waterfront dining or head to Miss Moneypenny's for incredible seafood and chic cocktails.
 One of the best places to stay in Noosa is on Hastings Street at the five-star Sofitel Noosa Pacific Resort, also home to celebrity chef Peter Kuruvita's restaurant, Noosa Beach House.
 The Netanya Noosa resort is another popular choice, and is located right on the beach.
 While you're in Noosa, make sure to visit the Noosa National Park to take in spectacular coastal scenery and see an abundance of native Australian wildlife.

 Come for the festivals

 The Sunshine Coast has a packed calendar of great events ranging from foodie festivals to sports and the arts.
-In March don't miss the Noosa Festival of Surfing where you can watch pros, amateurs and even dogs take to the waves.
+In May don't miss the Noosa Festival of Surfing where you can watch pros, amateurs and even dogs take to the waves.
 For serious sports enthusiasts, June's Velothon Sunshine Coast is the biggest cycling event on the planet.
 If all this exercise is making you hungry, be sure to experience The Curated Plate in August, where the best of the region's produce is on display.
-You can also visit Noosa in May for the annual Noosa Food and Wine festival, which regularly attracts the best chefs in Australia.
+You can also visit Noosa in May for the annual Noosa Eat and Drink Festival, which regularly attracts the best chefs in Australia.

 Swim with the whales